fltk/fltk/README.CMake.txt

    Normally FLTK is built as static libraries which makes more portable binaries.
 If you want to use shared libraries, this will build them too.

-OPTION_BUILD_EXAMPLES - default ON
+FLTK_BUILD_TEST - default ON
+   Builds the test and demo programs in the 'test' directory.

+FLTK_BUILD_EXAMPLES - default OFF
-   Builds the many fine example programs.
+   Builds the example programs in the 'examples' directory.

 OPTION_CAIRO - default OFF
    Enables libcairo support - see README.Cairo.txt.